 Discontinue infusions for serious or life-threatening cardiac arrhythmias.
 Perform cardiac monitoring during and after all infusions of Rituxan for patients who develop clinically significant arrhythmias, or who have a history of arrhythmia or angina.
 [See ADVERSE REACTIONS].

 Severe, including fatal, renal toxicity can occur after Rituxan administration in patients with NHL.
 Renal toxicity has occurred in patients who experience tumor lysis syndrome and in patients with NHL administered concomitant cisplatin therapy during clinical trials.
 The combination of cisplatin and Rituxan is not an approved treatment regimen.
 Monitor closely for signs of renal failure and discontinue Rituxan in patients with a rising serum creatinine or oliguria.

 Bowel Obstruction and Perforation

 Abdominal pain, bowel obstruction and perforation, in some cases leading to death, can occur in patients receiving Rituxan in combination with chemotherapy.
 In postmarketing reports, the mean time to documented gastrointestinal perforation was 6 (range 1-77) days in patients with NHL.
-Perform a thorough diagnostic evaluation and institute appropriate treatment for complaints of abdominal pain.
+Evaluate if symptoms of obstruction such as abdominal pain or repeated vomiting occur.
 [See ADVERSE REACTIONS].

 For RA patients, physicians should follow current immunization guidelines and administer non-live vaccines at least 4 weeks prior to a course of Rituxan.